-Wedding consultations – How they work!
+Wedding flower consultations – How they work!

-I thought it would be useful to write out a little outline of how the consultation and booking process goes when asking me about flowering a full-service wedding.
-A “full-service” wedding would be one where flowers are needed for a full wedding party (couple, bridesmaids, groomsmen, or any iteration thereof), ceremony decor, and reception decor.
+A “full-service” wedding is one where couples need personal flowers (the ones a person holds or are on the body, like bouquets or boutonnieres or crowns), ceremony decor, and reception decor.
 (Note: if you are hosting a small wedding or you’re the DIY type, please see The DIY Wedding Package.)
 Don’t know if you’re full service, small, or DIY?
 Email me.
 I will always write you back.

 For most of my clients, this is their only experience planning a wedding!
 And for whatever reason, the process of figuring out the florals can be daunting.
 Maybe you don’t know anything at all about flowers, or what’s in season when (Totally fine!
-That’s quite literally my job.)
+This is quite literally my job.)
 Maybe you’ve heard that flowers are crazy expensive and wedding florists are out to steal your money!
 (Ouch.)
 Or maybe you know what you don’t like, but you don’t know what you do!

-One, a phone call or an in-person meeting.
 I get lots of emails that are like: I want a bouquet, 3 bridesmaids’ bouquets, 4 boutonnieres and 15 centerpieces.
 My colors are white and pink.
 How much will that cost?

 My reply is always the same: I would love to help you with this.
 Do you have time to talk?